-Our mission is to serve, support, and advance the interest of the members of Tigrean-Ethiopian Community in the Washington DC metropolitan area.
-While TECA-DC special commitment is to advance the cause of Tigrean-Ethiopian community, it will serve the aim to build a strong, unified, and caring Tigrean-Ethiopian community; where youth, adults, and elders are engaged and contributing to mutual advancement through educational, social, economic, and cultural ties.
+Our mission is to serve, support, and advance the interest of the members of Tigrean Community in the Washington DC metropolitan area.
+While The Tigray Community Association Washington DC Metropolitan Area (TCA-WDA) special commitment is to advance the cause of Tigrean community, it will serve the aim to build a strong, unified, and caring Tigrean community; where youth, adults, and elders are engaged and contributing to mutual advancement through educational, social, economic, and cultural ties.

-The name of the community will be Tigrean-Ethiopian Community Association in the Washington DC Metropolitan area (TECA-DC).
+The name of the community will be The Tigray Community Association Washington DC Metropolitan Area (TCA-WDA).
 The Washington DC Metropolitan Area covers the States of Maryland and Virginia and the District of Columbia.

 To strengthen relations with similar international communities in general and Ethiopian communities in particular